anodyne/nova/README.md

 * fixed bug where positions weren't properly updated when deleting an active character
 * fixed some Pulsar styling issues in IE9
 * fixed some Titan styling issues in IE9
+* fixed bug where the nominated by line was shown when viewing character/user awards even if there was no nominee (only an issue when upgrading from SMS)

 ## Version History